microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Test-EntraScript.md

 ```

 ## Description
-checks, whether the provided script is using AzureAD commands that are not supported by Microsoft.Graph.Entra.
+Checks, whether the provided script is using AzureAD commands that are not supported by Microsoft.Graph.Entra.

 ## Examples